hackabhi/Google-Sheets-Data-Cleaning-Toolkit/README.md

-# Google-Sheets-Data-Cleaning-Toolkit
-A collection of Google Apps Script utilities for detecting hidden spreadsheet issues such as line breaks, extra spaces, formulas, and duplicate values.

 ## Platform

 Google Apps Script (for Google Sheets)

-## 1. Find Cells Containing Line Breaks in Google Sheets
+# 1. Find Cells Containing Line Breaks in Google Sheets
 This Google Apps Script scans the active sheet and identifies cells that contain line breaks (`\n`).
 It loops through all cells in the sheet and logs the A1 notation of any cell where a line break is detected.

 ## How It Works